QuentinRa/blog.quentinra.dev/special/web/parts/db-acc.md

-# Create a database account
+# Create a user (ENSIIE, PGSQL)

 [Go back](..)

-You should create a new DB account.
-You will have to log in using your **ENSIIE** credentials to the ``pgsql`` host.
-Simply do
+You will be creating a database, a new user, and granting him the permissions on the database.
+You should create a new database account, instead of tpphp our ENSIIE account.
+First, log in using your **ENSIIE** credentials to the ``pgsql`` host.
+The command is

 ```bash
 # your_login_ensiie = name if your email is name@ensiie.fr